GabrielGhe/GabrielGhe.github.io/_posts/2016-02-04-web-automation-with-selenium.md

 2. Install selenium by typing `pip install selenium` in the terminal.

 3. We also need the chome webdriver to actually connect to chrome and automate it.
-You can easily install it with [homebrew](http://brew.sh/) using `brew install chromedriver`.
+You can easily install it with [homebrew](http://brew.sh/) typing `brew install chromedriver` in the terminal.

 <!-- Plan -->